sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Defined in {{RFC5209}} as "configuration and/or status of hardware or software on an endpoint as it pertains to an organization's security policy."

 : This term is used within the scope of SACM to represent the configuration and state information that is collected from a target endpoint in the form of endpoint attributes (e.g. software/hardware inventory, configuration settings, dynamically assigned addresses).
-This information may constitute one to many posture attributes.
+This information may constitute one or more posture attributes.

 Posture Attributes: